mholling/dnt900/README.md

     radios:maximum number of radios (int)
     n_dnt900:line discipline number (int)
     gpio_cts:GPIO number for /HOST_CTS signal (int)
-    static_ttys:keep remote radio TTY device when unlinked (bool)

 You can specify the maximum number of radios allowed using the `radios` parameter (default = 255).
 You can specify a line discipline number to be used with the `n_dnt900` parameter (default = 29); the linux kernel allows at most 30 line disciplines, the first 17 of which are already in use.
 If you have connected the radio's `/HOST_CTS` to a GPIO for flow control, set the number of that GPIO using `gpio_cts`.
-Finally, you can require TTY devices for remote radios to be permanent (even when the radio is not linked) by setting the `static_ttys` parameter.

-For example, to connect the DNT900 to `/dev/ttyAMA0` on a [Raspberry Pi](http://www.raspberrypi.org/) using a line discipline number of 20, GPIO27 as `/HOST_CTS` and static tty devices :
+For example, to connect the DNT900 to `/dev/ttyAMA0` on a [Raspberry Pi](http://www.raspberrypi.org/) using a line discipline number of 20 and GPIO27 as `/HOST_CTS`:

-    $ sudo insmod dnt900.ko n_dnt900=20 gpio_cts=27 static_ttys=Y
+    $ sudo insmod dnt900.ko n_dnt900=20 gpio_cts=27
     $ ldattach -8n1 -s 115200 20 /dev/ttyAMA0

 Caveats